Find out the truth about some common myths and misconceptions about influenza.

 4. Does the flu vaccine work?

 Although it isn’t perfect, the flu vaccine is the best defense we’ve got.
 Each year, scientists predict which flu strains may be the most common and include those in the vaccine.
+There can be a wide range in the effectiveness of the flu vaccine, depending on the flu season.

 The optimal time to get a flu shot is before it begins spreading in your community.
 The CDC recommends getting vaccinated in early fall, by the end of October, but if you miss this window, you can still benefit from getting the vaccine as late as January (or even later).